minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-In order to counter this, one can use a nonlinear regression model, such as the logit regression or logit model, which also measures dichotomous dependent variables but the predicted probability will always stay within range of #range(2)\.
-Comparing models with various independent variables or significantly interpreting the results is challenging when using logistic regression since the underlying cumulative distribution function of this model is a standard logistic districution.
+In order to counter this, one can use a nonlinear regression model, such as the logit regression or logit model, which also measures dichotomous dependent variables but the predicted probability will always stay within range of 0 to 1.
+Comparing models with various independent variables or significantly interpreting the results is challenging when using logistic regression since the underlying cumulative distribution function of this model is a standard logistic distribution.
 Thus, changes in log-odds are not as intuitive to interpret as direct probabilities in a linear regression.
 Moreover, #cite(<mood>, form: "prose") explains that logistic effect measures can capture unobserved heterogeneity even in cases where there is no correlation between the omitted variables and the independent variables @Selling2023.

-Although the linear regression sometimes predicts probabilities outside of range, LPMs usually fit about as well as logit models, even in cases of nonlinearities @long1997regression @Selling2023, and their results are easier to predict than those of logit models @mood, which is why the LPM will be used as a main model for this paper.
-To encompass the major downsides of the LPM, however, the Logit Model will be included as a robustness check.
+Although the linear regression sometimes predicts probabilities outside of the range, LPMs usually fit about as well as logit models, even in cases of nonlinearities @long1997regression @Selling2023, and their results are easier to predict than those of logit models @mood, which is why the LPM will be used as a main model for this paper.
+To encompass the major downsides of the LPM, however, the logit Model will be included as a robustness check.

 // Why not 2SLS -> @stratmann-2002 p.1
 // say that OBV in logit & LPM? @mood?